ClauseJr/Pizza-Sales-Analysis/README.md

 Insight 1: Weekly Performance

-  -  Findings : High Sales were expericed on Thursday, Friday and Saturday.
+  -  Findings : High Sales were experienced on Thursday, Friday and Saturday.
   -  Recommendation : Focus on maximizing profit and efficiency during the Thursday-Saturday weekend window while using other days to build loyalty and volume.

 Insight 2: Monthly Performance